Fzn2306/Git-Demo/readme.md

-#This is git practice repository.
+#This is a git practice repository.